Bonifacio Global City: Grand Central Park

-Grand Central Park is a 10 ha New York-inspired mixed-use development located in the northern part of the district.
+Grand Central Park (formerly Veritown Fort) is a 10 ha New York-inspired mixed-use development located in the northern part of the district.
 One of the development's buildings is the 65-storey Metrobank Center which houses the Grand Hyatt Manila hotel and is currently the tallest building in Metro Manila and in the Philippines.

 Other skyscrapers in the area include luxury residences such as Grand Hyatt Manila Residences, The Seasons Residences (a Japanese-themed community), and residential towers such as Park West, Park Avenue, Times Square West, Central Park West and Madison Park West.
 Additionally, Mitsukoshi BGC, which is the flagship store of Japan's oldest surviving department store chain, is also located in the area.

 Uptown Bonifacio

 Uptown Bonifacio is a 15 ha property located in the northern part of the district, to the right of Grand Central Park.
-The area contains residential condominiums by Megaworld Corporation, namely Uptown Parksuites, Uptown Ritz, and One Uptown Residence, with Uptown Arts and Uptown Modern on the way.
+The area contains residential condominiums by Megaworld Corporation, namely Uptown Parksuites, Uptown Ritz, One Uptown Residence, and Uptown Arts Residence, with Uptown Modern on the way.
 The mixed-use business and commercial developments in the area cater to middle and upper class markets.
 The area is near the zone where the British, Japanese, and American international schools, and other local schools are located.
 Moreover, Megaworld Lifestyle Malls also built Uptown Mall and Uptown Parade in the area; Uptown Place Towers 1 to 3 are also built above the mall.
-Other office towers include the Worldwide Plaza, International Finance Center, World Commerce Place, and Alliance Global Tower.
+Other office towers include the Worldwide Plaza (also known as the JPMorgan Chase Tower Manila), International Finance Center, World Commerce Place (also known as Uptown Eastgate), and Alliance Global Tower.